StartSteps-Digital-Education-GmbH/Module-4-modern-backend/Week-16/afternoon/friday.md

 ### WebSocket Chat Application Exercises - Part 4:

+Today you can keep working on what Ahmad showed you this week, experiment with/add new features and styling or take inspiration from the following exercises. 😄
 These exercises build on the chat application you've been working on, adding more advanced features.
-You can keep working on what Ahmad showed you this week, experiment with/add new features and styling or take inspiration from the following exercises. 😄

 * * * * *